MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/publish-react-posts.md

      Photos need to be in .png, .jpg, or .gif format.
 Maximum file sizes apply, depending on which social network you want to post to. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Add media to posts](publish-react-posts.md#addMedia)

-7. To publish the post on the corresponding social network, click **Send**.
+7. To publish the post on the corresponding social network, select **Send**.

 <a name="DMs"></a>
 ### Engage in private conversations